 Medical Author: Melissa Conrad Stöppler, MD

 Methicillin-resistant Staphylococcus aureus (MRSA) causes a number of different clinical presentations.
-Most MRSA infections involve the skin and subcutaneous tissues, producing manifestations such as boils, abscesses, rash, or blistering areas.
+Most MRSA infections involve the skin and subcutaneous tissues, producing manifestations such as boils (which may appear similar to large pimples), abscesses, rash, or blistering areas that may be associated with pain.
 Boils and abscesses are localized collections of pus as a result of the bacterial infection.
 The inflamed area may be reddened, tender, swollen, and warm to the touch.
 These signs can also appear in MRSA-infected surgical incisions.
 When MRSA infection spreads beyond these areas to involve the bloodstream, systemic (body-wide) symptoms occur.
 These can include fever, chills, low blood pressure, joint pains, severe headaches, shortness of breath, and widespread rash.

 Main Article on MRSA Infection Symptoms and Signs

 MRSA (methicillin-resistant Staphylococcus aureus) and staph infection are known as the super bug.
 Learn causes, symptoms, and...

 MRSA Quiz: Infection Symptoms & Treatment

 It's the MRSA Quiz!
 For the carriers among us, you'd be surprised that the infectious superbug is lurking on this body part!
 Take...

 What Is a Staph Infection?
 Symptoms, Pictures